 - Incorporate changes recommended by AU Housing staff into the final design

-- Take photographs at AU Housing events and programs for inclusion in our website, print materials, and social media outlets
+- Take photographs for our website, print materials, and social media outlets

 Candidates must be an enrolled Auburn University student and have a 2.5 GPA or higher.
 Experience living on campus is a plus but is not a requirement for applying.